zepliu/zepliu.github.io/research.md

 ### 1. Syntactic Adaptation

-In this line of research, I am intersted in how people adapt their syntactic expectation and fine-tune syntactic preference during online processing.
+In this line of research, I am interested in how people adapt their syntactic expectation and fine-tune syntactic preference during online processing.

 - **Liu, Z.** & Lin, C. J. C. (2023).
 Greater prediction error does not lead to better syntactic adaptation: Evidence from Chinese ambiguity resolution.
 Poster presented at *the 29th Architectures and Mechanisms for Language Processing* (AMLaP-2023), Donostia-San Sebastian, Spain, August 31-September 2.
 [PDF](https://zepliu.github.io/assets/pdf/AMLaP23.pdf)